Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Mitigation of Cultural Dominance

 \section{Mitigation of Cultural Dominance}

-While this paper focuses on the general-purpose interaction of LLMs for ``normal'' users across languages, the service provider can take necessary measures to enhance user experience by fostering cultural sensitivity.
-In this section, we present two simple and effective strategies to meet the cultural requirements of a specific region.

-There are many possible ways to improve the localization of LLMs deployment.
-The aim of this paper is not to explore the whole space but simply to show that some fairly straightforward implementations works well and some methods (e.g. prompting) have almost no cost.
+While this paper focuses on LLMs' general-purpose interaction with ``normal'' users across languages, the service provider can enhance the user experience by fostering cultural sensitivity.
+In this section, we present two simple and effective strategies for meeting the cultural requirements of a specific region.
+There are many possible ways to improve the localization of LLM deployment.
+This paper does not aim to explore the whole space but simply to show that some reasonably straightforward implementations work well and that some methods (e.g., prompting) have almost no cost.